bhavaniravi/portfolio/data/blogs/The_ideal_team_player.md

 </figure>

-> _Yes, it is that simple_
+_Yes, it is that simple_

 ## The Ideal Team Player

 Humble, Hungry and Smart.
 Three attributes, eight combinations.
 Let's see the pros and cons they bring to the team.

 > A word of caution: Don't start tagging people in your team as you read the blog.
 You won't know for sure.
 If you are curious run an assessment.
 We will discuss it later in the blog.
+But don't start judging right away.

 ### Humble - The Pawn

 The humble ones are those who do their work and doesn't expect a lot of attention to it.
 They hold no egos with the team and will be the person who always got your back.

 The disadvantage of having a person who is **just humble** is that he gets used by the people in the other segments.
-The book calls the person "A pawn".
-If a team is filled with a bunch of people who are humble then you won't have much of a problem, because you will have a bunch of individual contributors.
-The problem occurs when humble people work with the "Hungry" and "Smarts" of the team.
+The person does not take initatives is always a passive worker, "A pawn" and easy to replace.
+A humble person might be good for working in conveyer belts, but not for creative and motivated teams.

 ### Hungry - The Bulldozer

-Passionate, motivated, self-driven are the attributes that would define a hungry person.
+Passionate, motivated, self-driven are mostly used define a hungry person.
 A hungry person goes an extra mile to get things done.
 They are the high-productive master minds in a team.
 They get things done no matter what.
-(Stop tagging your team already)
+(Stop tagging your team already.)

-The disadvantage of a hungry person is that in the advent of getting the work done the person forgets to carry the people along with them.
-They make wonderful individual contributors but when it comes to a team, they may make feel low to get things done their way.
+Here is the disadvantage, in the advent of getting the work done the person forgets to carry the people along with them.
+They make wonderful individual contributors but when it comes to a team, they go to any extreme to get things done their way.

 ### Smart - Charmer

 People smart.
 The ones who get their way by knowing how to work with people.
-While this is a great quality to have, when a smart person starts using it to their advantage, they start growing up the ladder by manipulating others.
+While this is a great quality to have, the problem arises when a smart person starts using it to their advantage, they start growing up the ladder by manipulating others.

 While humble and Hungry people are easy to spot.
 Smart survives the battle much longer.
 Until their work starts speaking for them and slowly wearing out the charm they earned by manipulating people.

+## The Combinations

 ### Hungry and Humble - The Accidental Mess Maker